Oman scores bumper bond sale as investors shelve debt worries

-DUBAI (Reuters) - Oman saw bumper demand in its first dollar-denominated sukuk sale since 2018 on Tuesday, as the rise in oil prices over the last year and a fiscal consolidation plan helped investors shelve worries about a break-neck rise in debt levels.
+DUBAI (Reuters) - Oman saw bumper demand in its first dollar-denominated sukuk sale since 2018 on Tuesday, as the rise in oil prices over the last year and a fiscal consolidation plan allayed investors’ concerns about a break-neck rise in debt levels.

 The small Gulf state’s $1.75 billion nine-year sukuk drew over $11.5 billion in demand.

-They were up about one cent on the dollar in the so-called grey market, market sources said.
+The sukuk were up about one cent on the dollar on Wednesday in the so-called grey market, market sources said.
 An S&P Global model called the Market Derived Signal Score shows that for the first time in more than two years, credit default swaps were not pricing a credit rating downgrade for Oman.

 (GRAPHIC: Further credit ratings downgrades no longer priced in - )